materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 Launch a Rocket on a worker machine (FireWorker)
 ================================================

-So far, we have added a FireWork (workflow) to the database on the FireServer (central server).
+So far, we have added a FireWork (job) to the database on the FireServer (central server).
 We then launched a Rocket that fetched the FireWork from the database and executed it, all within the same machine.

 A more interesting use case of FireWorks is to add FireWorks to the FireServer, but execute them on one or several outside 'worker' machine (FireWorkers), perhaps through a queueing system.
 We'll next configure a worker machine.
+This machine can be the same as your central server if you'd like.

 Install FireWorks on the FireWorker
 -----------------------------------

 On the worker machine, follow the instructions listed at :doc:`Basic FireWorks Installation </installation>`.
+If you are re-using your central server as the worker, then you don't need to install anything again.

 Reset the FireWorks database
 ----------------------------